RPMTW/RPMTW-Platform-Mod/README.md

 Want to know the original language of an item?
 Use this function!
 ~~You can even learn English at the same time!~~

+- ### Translate resource pack
+The latest translation resource pack is automatically loaded and translated by many enthusiastic community contributors.
 - ### Machine translation

 Don't have a human translator?
 Leave it all to the AI!
 No more language barrier that prevents you from playing the mods.